1

 What do healthcare engineers do?

 Healthcare engineers design, develop, and maintain medical equipment, healthcare facilities, and systems to improve patient care and safety.
-They often work with biomedical devices, hospital infrastructure, and health information technology, requiring knowledge of engineering principles and compliance with healthcare regulations.
+They often work with biomedical devices, hospital infrastructure, and health information technology, requiring knowledge of engineering principles and healthcare regulations.

 What are common interdisciplinary collaborations that a Health Engineer participates in within a healthcare setting?